Vyral/base-template/_posts/2018-11-08-what-should-buyers-and-sellers-know-about-our-current-market.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/11-6-market-update-yt.jpg
 youtube_code: Y9lrPKxGxZw
 ---

 {% include youtube.html %}

-<p style="text-align: center;"><em>Our real estate market is changing right before our eyes.
-Here’s what you need to know whether you’re thinking of buying, selling, or doing both.</em></p>
+*Our real estate market is changing right before our eyes.
+Here’s what you need to know whether you’re thinking of buying, selling, or doing both.*

 As we wind down in 2018, I’ve been getting a lot of questions about our marketplace and what’s happening with home values.
 Today I have an update for you.